begoechavarren/sermadrid/README.md

 - **Infrastructure**: The project’s infrastructure is managed using `Terraform` and is hosted across `Digital Ocean` and `AWS`.
 Digital Ocean is used to host the application, including components like droplets, domain management, and firewall configurations.
 AWS is employed for the ZenML MLOps framework components.

 - **CI/CD Pipelines**: `GitHub Actions` is utilized to manage CI/CD pipelines, with `Docker Compose` orchestrating the environment.
-Currently there are two pipelines: one for deploying the Digital Ocean infrastructure and another for deploying the sermadrid web application (frontend and backend).
-Next steps include building a CI/CD pipeline for deployment of ZenML infrastructure, server, and pipelines.
+There are three pipelines: one for deploying the Digital Ocean infrastructure, another for deploying the sermadrid web application (frontend and backend) and the last one to deploy the Machine Learning infrastructure (ZenML server & stack and MLFlow server).

 - **MLOps Framework**: `ZenML` is the chosen framework for orchestrating the machine learning training workflows.
 ZenML supports environment-agnostic execution, allowing the workflows to run both locally and on AWS.
-The AWS stack components are created through the Terraform scripts located in the *infrastructure/zenml* directory.
+The AWS stack components are created through the Terraform code located in the *infrastructure/zenml* directory.
 The project relies on the two ZenML pipelines defined: "feature engineering" and "training", each of them containing multiple steps which process the raw data and train the Time Series models that power sermadrid.

-- **Experiment Tracking & Model Registry**: `MLFlow` is integrated as part of the AWS infrastructure, with the setup of its server defined in the *infrastructure/zenml* directory.
-MLFlow handles experiment tracking and model registry.
-Next steps include including MLFlow into the ZenML pipelines to track experiments and register models, as well as enabling direct loading of models from MLFlow into the backend.
+- **Experiment Tracking & Model Registry**: `MLFlow` is used to handle experiment tracking and model registry.
+The setup of its server is created through Terraform.
+The experiment tracking and model registry with MLFlow is integrated into the ZenML pipelines and the direct loading of models from MLFlow is integrated in the backend at startup.

 ## 📥 Input Data